iter8-tools/iter8/mkdocs/docs/metrics/defining-iter8-metrics.md

 * HTTP request authentication method: no authentication, basic auth, API keys, or bearer token
 * HTTP request method: GET or POST
+* Format of HTTP parameters and/or JSON body used while querying them
 * Format of the JSON response returned by the provider
 * The `jq` expression used by Iter8 to extract the metric value from the JSON response